SonyaJane/mobility-mapper-frontend/README.md

 ### Media

-- Both pages
 - Mobility Mapper logo: Created by the developer in Inkscape

 ### Code

-* [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for inspiration.
+* [Bootstrap Docs](https://getbootstrap.com/docs/5.3/getting-started/introduction/) was consulted on a regular basis for inspiration.

 [Back to top ⇧](#mobility-mapper)